Data Foresight Remediation

 Data Deletion

-Data deletion is the process of permanently removing data from an your systems, ensuring that it is no longer accessible or recoverable.
-Unlike data archiving, where data is stored but still retrievable, data deletion is intended to completely erase information to comply with regulatory requirements, protect sensitive information, or free up storage space.
+Data deletion is the process of permanently eliminating information from organizational systems, ensuring it is no longer accessible or recoverable.
+Unlike data archiving, which preserves data for future retrieval, data deletion is intended to fully erase information to meet regulatory obligations, safeguard sensitive data, and optimize storage utilization.

 Deletion Action